My Father Fought Fascists. My Brother Voted for One.

 The Immigrant and the War Years

-He worked his ass off, became a citizen in 1937, then served in World War II.
+He worked his ass off, became a citizen in 1937, then fought in World War II.

-While he was gone, my mom fed her four young children rabbit stew made with vegetables from the victory garden.
-She rented out rooms to other women with husbands who were overseas.
-They saved scraps, went without, and did what they had to do.
+While he was overseas, my mom stretched rabbit stew with vegetables from the victory garden.
+She rented rooms to women whose husbands were overseas.
+They saved scraps, went without, and did what needed doing.

 My Mother’s America

-Her dad died not long after, leaving her mother to raise ten kids alone.
-She learned early how to read a room—who was safe, who wasn’t, what could be said out loud, what had to stay quiet.
+She learned early how to read a room—who was safe, who wasn't, what could be said out loud, and what had to stay quiet.

 From Brentwood to Pico Boulevard

-Worn carpets, peeling paint.
-People paid by the week if they could, by the day if they couldn’t.
-Sometimes by the hour.
+Tenants paid by the week if they could, by the day if they couldn't.

 Different Versions of the Same Parents